18F/18f.gsa.gov/CONTRIBUTING.md

 **The `master`, `staging`, and `production` branches are protected.** Only administrators of the repo can push directly to those branches.
 18F teammates who don’t think they have the correct permissions should ask in the #18f-site channel.

+### Merging pull requests

+In your pull request (PR), tag anyone who should review the work and note what they should be reviewing.
+In general:

+- Don’t merge your own PRs
+- If your PR includes many small, incremental commits, consider squashing them
+- Don’t merge until linters pass, unless reviewers approve exceptions

 ### Front end architecture

 This site is based on the [U.S.